CosmoCortney/MungPlex/README.md

 Also do not use this tool for cheating online in public sessions/rooms!
 Only losers do that and you may get banned from your game's network.
 None of the contributors of this project bear any warranty or responsibility for any damage happening.

+## MungPlex Wiki
+The [MungPlex Wiki]https://github.com/CosmoCortney/MungPlex/wiki) provides a lot of useful information about MungPlex, hacking techniques, and computer science relevant for game hacking.

 ## Table of contents
 - [Releases](#releases)